 Throughout the pandemic, HealthPathways has supported primary care with up-to-date and detailed clinical information.
 The HealthPathways team played a vital role in the development of state and national clinical pathway content, taking on a lead role in the development of the COVID-19 Vaccination pathway.
 Given the ongoing changes to the vaccination program, later in the year our GP clinical editors undertook a complete review and restructure of the COVID-19 Vaccination pathways, which was adopted across NSW, and most states and territories in Australia.
-The team also provided input into the coordinated and integrated activities occurring within the NSW Health COVID-19 response.
+The team also provided input into the covID-19 response.

-Read more about HealthPathways in Population Health on pages 66-67 www.nbmphn.com.au/HealthPathways for local COVID-19 Vaccination effort
+Read more about HealthPathways in Population Health on pages 66-67 for local COVID-19 Vaccination effort